bharath-s31/DataSpark--Illuminating-Insights-for-Global-Electronics/README.md

 ## **Project Overview**

-DataSpark: Illuminating Insights for Global Electronics is a comprehensive data analysis project focused on uncovering valuable insights within the retail electronics sector.
-By conducting extensive Exploratory Data Analysis (EDA), the project aims to provide actionable recommendations that will enhance customer satisfaction, optimize operations, and drive overall business growth for Global Electronics, a leading retailer in the industry.
+DataSpark: Illuminating Insights for Global Electronics is a comprehensive data analysis project focused on getting valuable insights within the retail electronics sector in the Electronics Industry.
+By conducting Exploratory Data Analysis (EDA), the project aims to provide actionable insights that will enhance customer satisfaction, optimize operations, and drive overall business growth.

 ## **Domain**